robdevops/finbot/README.md

 ```

 ### Highly shorted stock warnings
 Setting `shorts=true` in the .env file will trigger highly shorted stock warnings.
 The data is sourced from Finviz (US) and Shortman (AU).
 Warnings will only run on `shorts_weekday`.
-Set `shorts_weekday=any` to run it on every execution of the script.
+Set `shorts_weekday=any` to run it on every execution of the script. `shorts_percent` defines the alert threshold for the percentage of a stock's float shorted.
 Example:
 ```
 shorts=true
 shorts_weekday=Friday
+shorts_percent=15
 ```

 ## Running the script